Your personalized job planner, in 10 mins or less.

 How do I start my teaching career?

 Once you're certified to teach, you'll probably want a job.
 (Give a mouse a cookie...)
-We've partnered with more than 50 school districts in Connecticut to bring you the nitty-gritty details about what working as a teacher here is like.
-Hear directly from your future colleagues and see what job openings might be up your alley.
+Check out the nitty-gritty details about what working as a teacher here is like.
+Hear directly from your future colleagues and see what job openings might be up your alley."

 The Connecticut State Department of Education launches TEACH Connecticut, an ad campaign to attract diverse, talented people to the teaching profession.